grnet/apimas/docs/drf_adapter.rst

 Set permission rules
 ^^^^^^^^^^^^^^^^^^^^
-On every permission rule, you have to specify the above information which describe what are the prerequisites for a valid rule.

-Example
+Consider the following example rule:

 .. code-block:: python

     rule = ('foo', 'create', 'admin', 'text', 'open', 'section 1.1')

-The above rule indicates that an admin user (role) is authorized to create (action) a new resource of `foo` type (collection) when the state is `open`, and providing only the field `text` (field).
-`section 1.1` is a comment made by the developer and it is ignored.
+The rule indicates that a request for the collection `foo`, which is asking to `create` a new resource, and is issued by an `admin`, is allowed to create a `text` property when the collection is in an `open` state. `section 1.1` is a comment made by the developer and it is ignored.

-Now the developer decides that an admin user can also write one more field e.g. `number`, on create operations.

-This is done by setting one more rule, that is:
+To enable writing another field `number`, write one more rule:

 .. code-block:: python

     rule = ('foo', 'create', 'admin', 'text', 'open', 'section 1.1') rule2 = ('foo', 'create', 'admin', 'number', 'open', 'section 1.1')

-or by creating pattern matches:
+or write a pattern to match the two properties:

 .. code-block:: python

     rule = ('foo', 'create', 'admin', 'text|number', 'open', 'section 1.1')

-Supported APIMAS matches are:
+Supported APIMAS operators for matching are:

 - ``*``: Any pattern.
 - ``?``: Pattern indicated by a regular expression.